 Use sufficient color contrast

-If you print your presentation on a black and white printer, would it be understandable?
+Make sure there is enough contrast between the font color and the background color.
+If you print your document on a black and white printer, would it be understandable?
 Without sufficient color contrast, people who are color blind or have other visual disabilities will not be able to benefit from that information.
+You can use the Colour Contrast Analyzer tool to help you verify that the color contrast in your document is sufficient.

-How-to Install and Use the Colour Analyzer tool
+How To Install and Use the Colour Analyzer tool

 - Download Colour Contrast Analyzer Tool